 |Lindisfarne Gospels, late 7th century (British Library, Cotton Nero DIV, f.259).
 Photograph downloaded from the British Library website and made available under their Creative Commons licence.
 The Lindisfarne Gospels are presented in a complete digital facsimile by the British Library here.|

-This page of the Lindisfarne Gospels shows the end of the gospel of St John, followed by a colophon in Old English.
+This page of the Lindisfarne Gospels shows the end of the gospel of St John, followed by a colophon in Old English and written in rubric.
 This was not written by the original scribe, but by the much later, 10th century, scribe who produced the interlinear gloss in Old English.
 The script is an insular minuscule, smaller and more pointed than the older insular half uncial of the main text.
 The colophon records the tradition of the book, and while there are discussions as to whether the information contained in it is literally true, it must surely be that it is the record of how the book was understood in the 10th century.
 That makes it an important component of the history of the book.

 colophon associates the making of the book with known individuals.
 One

 might perhaps be inclined to believe that bishops might have overseen